Serbia at the 2020 Summer Olympics: Wrestling

 Serbia qualified four wrestlers for each of the following classes into the Olympic competition.
 Three of them finished among the top six to book Olympic spots in the men's freestyle (57 kg) and the men's Greco-Roman (67 and 97 kg) at the 2019 World Championships, while an additional license was awarded to the Serbian wrestler, who progressed to the top two finals of the men's Greco-Roman 87 kg at the 2021 World Qualification Tournament in Sofia, Bulgaria.

+Zurabi Datunashvili was stripped of the Olympic bronze medal in November 2025.
+The medal was subsequently awarded to Croatia's Ivan Huklek.
+CAS confirmed that all results achieved by Datunashvili since May 27, 2021 are invalid.
+These results include both the bronze medal the athlete won at the 2020 Tokyo Olympics and the gold medals won at the 2021 and 2022 UWW World Championships.